-Sacha Baron Cohen show premieres to modest early ratings despite controversy
+Sacha Baron Cohen gets modest early ratings despite controversy

 Who Is America? generated plenty of headlines, however, but they were largely about which political celebrities (such as former Alaska Gov. Sarah Palin and former Vice President Dick Cheney) were duped and conservative claims that the show should be boycotted — not about the show’s actual entertainment value.
 Claims that one of Baron Cohen’s characters was a disabled veteran went unaddressed for nearly a week given the network’s “no comment” policy about the show until Showtime finally issued a statement blasting the depiction.

-Meanwhile, reviews were heavily mixed on the series, with some critics saying the prank show’s cringe factor combined with our toxic current political environment made for a less-than-pleasant mix.
+Reviews were heavily mixed on the series, with some critics saying the prank show’s cringe factor combined with our toxic current political environment made for a less-than-pleasant mix.
+Meanwhile, others praised the show as a welcome return for the comic who took advantage of today’s shame-free spotlight-seeking politicos.

 Comments